There is nothing like spiritual readiness than a clean heart that is open to the blessings of God as the doors of Paradise are open to the good deeds.

 Start Reciting the Quran

-Reciting the Quran helps us center ourselves on God’s presence and reminds us of the messages that God has sent us.
-Try to start reciting the Quran on a daily basis, even if it’s just a page a day, as a little consistency goes a long way.
-During the month of the fast, you may have more time to concentrate on the Quran and that is also a great way to indulge in the blessings of Ramadan.
+Reciting the Quran helps us center ourselves on God’s presence.
+It reminds us of the messages that God has sent us.
+Try to start reciting the Quran on a daily basis.
+Recite even if it’s just a page a day, as a little consistency goes a long way.

 Stepping up spirituality for Ramadan is a must for all Muslims as it will make the obligatory fast not only lightweight, but a pleasure for the believing Muslim.
 It takes a little effort and a lot of cleansing to get there, but with God’s guidance, we try to make the best of this Ramadan, just by taking time to work on our spiritual readiness.